danielftapiar/revolut-interview/README.md

 # Kubernetes

-To deploy the applicaiton I've created a helm chart that will deploy the following resources
+To deploy the application I've created a helm chart that will deploy the following resources

 - Deployment
 - HPA